We are going to begin this sermon at a scripture that we kind of left off with last week.

 Matthew 2:11 And when they had came into the house, they saw the young Child with Mary His mother, and fell down and worshiped Him.
 And when they had opened their treasures, they presented gifts to Him: gold, frankincense, and myrrh.

 Again, they bring gifts.
 When you appear before a king you do not come empty handed.
 You present him with a gift.
-Luke does not have a word, because he is not dealing with that.
+Luke does not have a word about that, because he is not dealing with that.
 He is dealing with the Savior aspect, the Savior of all of mankind.
 I am sure Luke knew all about those things, but he did not include it in his biography of Christ because the central theme was different.

 Let us go to chapter 3.
 I want you to notice what John preaches there, but before that, let us read one more thing from chapter 2.